 - Normal pregnancy

-- More than one fetus -- for example, twins or triplet
+- More than one fetus, for example, twins or triplets

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)

 A quantitative human chorionic gonadotropin (HCG) test measures the specific level of HCG in the blood.
 HCG is a hormone produced in the body during pregnancy.